stfc/PSyclone/doc/user_guide/configuration.rst

                         gh_inc: inc, gh_readinc: gh_sum: sum``

-                        At this stage these 6 types are defined for read, write, read+write, increment
+                        At this stage these 6 types are defined for read, write, read+write, increment,
                         read+increment and summation access by
                         PSyclone.
 Sum is a form of reduction.
 The GOcean APIs do not support increment or sum, so they only define three mappings for read, write, and readwrite.